What are the important pages i should have on my website?

-You’ve wondered, how many pages should I have on my website.
+You’ve wondered, how many pages should I have on my business website.
+Or what are the compulsory website pages i need to have, based on my website needs and projects?

 To answer your question, there’s no limit to the number of pages you should have on your website.